 Tickets will only be available in advance, from the event website.
 Ticket sales begin February 1, 2019.

 Please see the event website for the latest information.

-AOPA Foundation vice president Jennifer Storm explains initiatives to create a stronger and safer pilot community, as well as the You Can Fly Challenge funding the Foundation.
+AOPA Foundation vice president Jennifer Storm explains initiatives to create a stronger and safer pilot community, as well as the opportunity to double the impact of your donation to the You Can Fly Challenge.
 In the news, the Cirrus SF50 Vision fleet is grounded, CFMI Leap engines are seeing a coking issue, Boeing 787 Dreamliner production quality is questioned, the N9M flying wing has crashed killing the pilot, ADS-B reduces the accident rate, and power lines save a Cessna 172.